 - easy and quick

-I loved that mom used the Instant Pot to make the halwa instead of her traditional stovetop recipe.
-We were pleasantly surprised with the beautiful textures in Instant Pot with half the cooking time.
+I was so excited when my mom decided to use the Instant Pot to make her famous Sweet Potato Halwa instead of her traditional stovetop method!
+We were both amazed at how the Instant Pot delivered the same beautiful, creamy texture in half the cooking time.

 Recipe